zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 If this difference is small (say less than 10<sup>−7</sup>), you can be quite confident that you have computed your gradient correctly.
 Otherwise, there may be a mistake in the gradient computation.

+22.  ***Note for Gradient Checking***:
+	- Gradient Checkingis slow!
+Approximating the gradient with ∂𝐽/∂𝜃≈(𝐽(𝜃+𝜀)−𝐽(𝜃−𝜀))/2𝜀 is computationally costly.
+For this reason, we **don't run gradient checking at every iteration during training**.
+Just a few times to check if the gradient is correct.
+	- Gradient Checking, at least as we've presented it, doesn't work with dropout.
+You would **usually run the gradient check algorithm without dropout to make sure your backprop is correct, then add dropout**.

+23. **What you should remember from this notebook**:
+	- Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).
+	- Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.